jonathanlermitage/manon/README.md

 You can use the `do.cmd` (Windows) or `./do` (Linux Bash) script:
 ```
 do help         show this help message
 do t            test without code coverage (with embedded MongoDB)
 do tc           test with code coverage (with embedded MongoDB)
 do sc           compute and upload Sonar analysis to SonarCloud, needs two env vars:
                   - TK1_MANON_SONAR_ORGA   SonarCloud organization, e.g. jonathanlermitage-github
                   - TK1_MANON_SONAR_LOGIN  SonarCloud authentication token
 do tsc          similar to "do tc" then "do sc"
 do b            build without testing
 do c            clean
 do p            package application to manon.jar
 do rd           package and run application with dev profile
 do w 3.5.2      set or upgrade Maven wrapper to 3.5.2
 do cv           check plugins and dependencies versions
 do uv           update plugins and dependencies versions
 do dt           show dependencies tree
 do rmi          stop Docker application, then remove its containers and images
 do cdi          clean up dangling Docker images
 do docker       build Docker image with Dockerfile to a Docker daemon
 do jib          build Docker image with Jib to a Docker daemon
 do jibtar       build and save Docker image with Jib to a tarball
+do up           create and start containers via docker-compose
+do stop         stop containers via docker-compose
+do upelk        create and start ELK containers via docker-compose
+do stopelk      stop ELK containers via docker-compose
+do upcerebro    create and start Cerebro container via docker-compose
+do stopcerebro  stop Cerebro container via docker-compose
 ```

-Nota: Linux Bash script can chain parameters, e.g.: `./do.sh cdi rmi w 3.6.0 c tc docker`.
+Nota: Linux Bash script can chain parameters, e.g.: `./do.sh cdi rmi w 3.6.0 c tc docker up`.

 ## License